enofex/naikan/README.md

 ### Naikan Test Module
 The [naikan-test](https://github.com/enofex/naikan-test) module provides a set of tools and utilities for testing this application.

-### Naikan Maven Plugin Module (WIP)
+### Naikan Maven Plugin Module (WIP, comming end of august)
-The [naikan-maven-plugin](https://github.com/enofex/naikan-maven-plugin) module provides a maven plugin, which allows to enrich or update the Naikan model automatically.
+The [naikan-maven-plugin](https://github.com/enofex/naikan-maven-plugin) module provides a maven plugin, which allows to enrich or update the Naikan model automatically from POM, custom provider or a Naikan BOM.

 ## Build on Open Source Software